WebRTC

 The options that the end user has during the active call, such as the ability to switch cameras, mute/unmute themselves or start a screen-sharing session. - Theme

-A theme consists of 3 types of elements:- Images: The image that you use as a logo in the top left corner of the Call link, plus a background image for the whole window.
-These 2 elements are optional, and the default icon and background are applied if you do not add your own.
+A theme consists of the following types of elements:- Images: The image that you use as a logo in the top left corner of the Call link, plus a background image for the whole window.
+These two elements are optional, and the default icon and background are applied if you do not add your own.
 You must use the Call link images API method to upload these images.
 When you upload an image, the request returns an id for that file, which is the reference used in the theming definition of your Call link configuration.

 - Messages: The text shown to the end user when they open the Call link URL.
-You can define 3 different messages and these are presented based on the status of the link (active, inactive, or expired).
-See the following ''Generate a Call link'' section for more information about allowed time windows and one-time usage.
+You can define three different messages and these are presented based on the status of the link (active, inactive, or expired).
+See the following Generate a Call link section for more information about allowed time windows and one-time usage. - The

-- The inactiveText is shown to the end user when they click on the link.
-The link is considered inactive because the allowed startTime is not reached yet, thus the end user cannot start the call.
+is shown to the end user when they click on the link.
+The link is considered inactive because the allowed_startTime_

-- Colors: Whether you choose to use a background image or not, you may also state your preferred color for various elements in the UI.
+has already passed. - Colors: Whether you choose to use a background image or not, you may also state your preferred color for various elements in the UI.

 Default Call link configuration